Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 # run browser in headless mode

-url = 'https://angular.io/'
+url = 'https://www.scrapingcourse.com/javascript-rendering'

 driver.get(url)

-# select elements by class name
+# find elements by class name 'product-name'

-elements = driver.find_elements(By.CLASS_NAME, 'text-container')
+product_names = driver.find_elements(By.CLASS_NAME, 'product-name')

-for title in elements:
+for product_name in product_names:

 Output